AlexKnyshov/alibaseq/README.md

 	- For the reference search table (baits against reference sample) BLAST or BED formats are supported.
 	- if provided scripts are used for forward searches, bait files are to be organized one per locus in the same folder, with `.fas` extension
 	- sequence names do not contain `@`, and, additionally, sample names and sample sequence names do not contain `|` or the delimiter supplied with `-d`.
+	- for the supporting shell scripts - appropriate dependencies and commands are available in path and in python.
+Module load options are provided for some bash scripts, however the user might need to adjust these scripts if they do not appear to work properly / locate necessary dependencies on their system.
 * Methodological
 	- bait sequences can correspond to multiple hit regions in a given contig (a case of missing data or variable region in the bait, or intron presence in the sample contig)
 	- bait sequences can correspond to multiple contigs in the assembly (a case of low-coverage assembly with broken up gene sequences)